ahmed-shehataa/Validate-Me/README.md

 ```

 Then:
-Pass it to to validtor class like this
+Pass it to to validtor class.

 Finally:
 You can handle error message if field not valid like this.